What is the European Option?

-- BSM model used for pricing might not be the most accurate model due to some unreal assumptions involved in the calculation.
+- The BSM model used for pricing might not be the most accurate model due to some unreal assumptions involved in the calculation.

 - European options aren’t much accessible due to it being traded over the counter.

-- Pricing model takes certain assumptions of dividend, volatility and risk-free rate being constant during the entire duration which is unreal and hence prices might be different from the real world.
+- Pricing model takes certain assumptions of dividend, volatility, and risk-free rate being constant during the entire duration which is unreal, and hence prices might be different from the real world.

 The naming of European and American options has nothing to do with the respective geographical locations.
 It simply gives an idea of when an option can be exercised.
 A majority of options traded in the US are known to be European options.
 Due to the difference in the features of the two options, investor expectations also vary.
 Like, an American option holder would expect the prices to move favorably before the expiration date arrives.
 However, the same isn’t true for European option holders who hope that such changes happen only at expiration.